 The cemeteries we shall visit were all on land that remained in British hands for most of the war, the majority around three miles behind the front lines for much of that time, until the Germans unleashed Operation Georgette – the Battle of the Lys – between 7th & 29th April 1918, at which point all the land on which we shall travel this tour was captured in the first few days of the offensive, and held until late summer and the final Allied advance to victory.

-We have visited Erquinghem (actually slightly closer to the old front lines, at about two miles, than most of the cemeteries we shall visit this tour) twice before, and if you remember it has an unusual grave layout, eighteen rows of regimented British headstones…
+As mentioned, we have visited Erquinghem (actually slightly closer to the old front lines, at about two miles, than most of the cemeteries we shall visit this tour) twice before, and if you remember* it has an unusual grave layout, eighteen rows of regimented British headstones…

 …followed by five rows of primarily German burials at the north eastern end, beneath the Cross,…

 …and a single row of British soldiers along the boundary wall behind the Cross, quite a few of whom were originally buried in the nearby churchyard (now the church car park, actually, although still marked as a chuchyard on the cemetery plan), and moved here in the 1920s.